35 Airspeed Definitions & Measurement

 An airspeed indicator is calibrated in speed units but responds to dynamic pressure.
 The pressure source is either a pitot-static probe or a pitot probe and a static vent.

-Recall that dynamic pressure is the difference between the total or stagnation pressure p^* (sometimes called the “ram” pressure) and the static pressure p, i.e., q = p^* - p_s.
+Recall that dynamic pressure is the difference between the total or stagnation pressure p^* (the “ram” pressure) and the static pressure p, i.e., q = p^* - p_s.
 Sometimes, a Pitot-static probe will be used to measure dynamic pressure, but other times, a separate total pressure probe (which measures q^*) and a static pressure vent placed somewhere on the aircraft’s surface (which measures p_s) will be used.
-In either case, the measured pressure difference is the dynamic pressure, which the ASI responds to by design.
+In either case, the measured pressure difference is the dynamic pressure, q, which the ASI responds to by design.

 Analysis